What Are Stablecoin Payments? A Complete Guide for Businesses

 The performance gap between stablecoin rails and traditional payment networks is significant, particularly for cross-border transactions.

-For businesses that make regular international payments, supplier settlements, intercompany transfers, payroll in multiple jurisdictions, or client disbursements, these differences compound materially over a financial year.
+For businesses that make regular international payments, including supplier settlements, intercompany transfers, payroll in multiple jurisdictions, or client disbursements, these differences compound materially over a financial year.

 A payment infrastructure provider operating at 24/7 availability with near-instant settlement eliminates the working capital trapped in transit.
-For a treasury team managing €50 million in annual cross-border flows, reducing average settlement time from 3 days to under 5 minutes represents a meaningful improvement in capital efficiency.
+For a treasury team managing millions in annual cross-border flows, reducing average settlement time from 3 days to under 5 minutes represents a meaningful improvement in capital efficiency.

 Key Benefits of Stablecoin Payments for Businesses